grantios/instagrant/README.md

+> [!IMPORTANT]
+> This is uber experimental software (that writes to and formats your disk), that is really only intended for use by [@Grantsform](https://github.com/grantsform/).
+By using this, you are agreeing that there is no warranty for using this software nor does he holds any responsiblity for your data or anything else.
+Have backups on a seperate, not attached drive if / when you are going to try to use this on a machine with any important data.

 # INSTAGRANT

-INSTAGRANT is a collection of modular install x setup scripts to be run on an ArchLinux LiveUSB for an opinionated install of arguable 'best practices'.
+`INSTAGRANT` is a collection of modular install x setup scripts to be run on an ArchLinux LiveUSB for an opinionated install of arguable 'best practices'.
 It features root on a Btrfs filesystem + Snapper based rollbacks, Linux-lts kernel, and using systemd-boot.
 It provides a semi-declarative configuation system to setup your user, and packages.
 It's a fully automated script but with manual intervention to redo from a given step if needed, making it easy (enough) to deploy.
 [GrantsForm](https://github.com/grantsform) is trying to daily-drive this.
 And he doesn't really suggest anyone use this for anything at this point, this is more proof-of-concept... though it "mostly works" lol.

 > The name is a bad pun on 'instagram' ya know, because it's a place to save your snapshots. lol